Lewis-Cyber-Defense/pilots-handbook/miscellaneous/getting-a-job.md

 ### Leveling Up
 Feeling like your resume is a bit sparse or that you need more skills?
 Here's some stuff you can do:

+- **Internships** - College is the best time to get internships, as most companies will only offer internships to students.
+The search for an internship is similar to a job, except they won't expect you to have as strong of a background.
+If you're really struggling to find something for the summer, Argonne has their SULI program and Lewis has SURE which are both undergraduate research positions.
+Definitely not full time security positions, but a place to start :)
 - **Play in Competitions** - Whether it's collegiate events or CTFs, playing in competitions gives you an opportunity to get hands on with tools of the trade and level up your ability to process new problems.
 Even if you don't do well, you can learn a **ton** from other people and their writeups, and be presented with scenarios you would have never seen otherwise.
 Good networking opportunities as well.
 - **Code Projects on Github** - The best way to demonstrate proficiency with a programming language is having a project out to the public.
 However, don't just make projects for the sake of making them (unless you want to demonstrate a specific skillset).
 If you wouldn't use your own project, why should anyone else?
 	- If you struggle to make your own project, why not contribute to open source projects on GitHub?
 People are always looking for help to fix bugs and improve products.
 Some might be more intimidating than others, but again, these are other opportunities to learn.